Tasnim Mir: 2020

 In 2020, she earned a bronze at the Dutch Junior International.

 2021

 Mir represented India at the 2020 Thomas & Uber Cup held in October 2021 in Aarhus, Denmark.
 She won one and lost one of her two singles matches in the group stage.

 2022

 Mir claimed the women's title at the India International Challenge badminton tournament in Raipur, Chhattisgarh in September 2022, upsetting several seeded players on her path to the win.

 Mir trained briefly at the Gopichand Badminton Academy in 2018, before making the move to Guwahati where she is coached by Edwin Iriawan at the Assam Badminton Academy.

 Achievements

-BWF International Challenge/Series (2 titles, 1 runner-up)
+BWF World Tour (1 runner-up)

+The BWF World Tour, which was announced on 19 March 2017 and implemented in 2018, is a series of elite badminton tournaments sanctioned by the Badminton World Federation (BWF).
+The BWF World Tours are divided into levels of World Tour Finals, Super 1000, Super 750, Super 500, Super 300 (part of the HSBC World Tour), and the BWF Tour Super 100.